 “Listen, I was there,” Carson, D-Ind., said in an interview.
 “In many regards I think (the challenges are) a veiled attempt to justify actions that are simply unjustifiable.
 I think we need to move toward a dialogue that explores why this kind of divisive and reprehensible language is still making it into our political debate.”

-A fourth Democrat, North Carolina, who is white, backed up his colleagues, telling the Henderson (N.C.)
-Times-News that he heard the slurs.of
+A fourth Democrat, Rep. Heath Shuler of North Carolina, who is white, backed up his colleagues, telling the Henderson (N.C.)
+Times-News that he heard the slurs.

 A reconstruction of the events shows that the conservative challenges largely sprang from a mislabeled video that was shot later in the day.